jho/resume/index.md

 `2017`
 __Director of Platform Engineering, ProtectWise (acquired by Verizon)__, Denver, CO

-Leading a team of talented engineers to maintain, enhance and scale a revolutionary cloud based Network Detection and Response (NDR) cybersecurity product.
+Leading a team of talented engineers to maintain, enhance and scale a revolutionary cloud based cybersecurity product.

 * Responsible for hiring, onboarding, mentoring and coaching engineers.
 * Responsible for budget planning and cost optimizations.